feagi/trainer/README.md

 optional arguments:
   -h, --help            Show this help message and exit.

-  -magic_link MAGIC_LINK, --magic_link MAGIC_LINK
+  -API_KEY API_KEY, --API_KEY API_KEY
                         Use a magic link.
-You can find your magic link from NRS studio.
+You can find your api key from NeuroRobotics studio.

-  -magic-link MAGIC_LINK, --magic-link MAGIC_LINK
+  -api_key API_KEY, --api_key API_KEY
                         Use a magic link.
-You can find your magic link from NRS studio.
+You can find your api key from NeuroRobotics studio.

   -magic MAGIC, --magic MAGIC
                         Use a magic link.
-You can find your magic link from NRS studio.
+You can find your api key from NeuroRobotics studio.

   -ip IP, --ip IP       Specify the FEAGI IP address.